Learn something new every day More Info... by email

 The main considerations when choosing a lead acid battery charger should be its compatibility with the battery you need to charge, the charger output and its size or weight.
 Portability should also be a consideration if you need a battery charger to use away from home.
 The jump start function is another handy feature to check for when purchasing a battery charger.

 Lead acid batteries are broken down into two groups, high voltage and low voltage.
-A battery of 50V or lower is considered a low voltage battery.
+A battery bank of 50V or lower is considered a low voltage battery (assuming 50V is the highest voltage present in the system when the battery is fully charged).
 Knowing what kind of battery it is that you'll use the lead acid battery charger for is one of the most important things to consider.
 The charger should match the voltage of the battery and be able to deliver a full charge in a reasonable amount of time.

 If you need to charge different kinds of batteries, it is wise to check whether the lead acid battery charger you are considering can recognize the type of battery and deliver the correct charge automatically.
 If you require a battery charger for personal use it may be best to select a small portable charger.
 The larger chargers are more suitable for use in automotive shops, as they are more powerful and can also be bulky.